madtank/nova-act-mcp/README.md

 1. Start a session on scholar.google.com
 2. Execute "search for 'large language models applications 2023'"
 3. Execute "filter by last year"
-4. Extract "Get titles, authors and citation counts of the top 10 papers"
-5. Execute "click on the most cited paper"
+4. Execute "click on the most cited paper"
-6. Extract "Summarize the abstract and key findings"
-7. Execute "find and list the references section"
+5. Execute "find and list the references section"
-8. Extract "Identify the most frequently cited authors in the references"
+6. Execute "Identify the most frequently cited authors in the references"
 ```

 ### Travel Planning